chrisgrieser/shimmering-focus/docs/plugin-specific-features.md

 ➡️ [Full list of compatible plugins.](https://publish.obsidian.md/hub/02+-+Community+Expansions/02.05+All+Community+Expansions/Themes/Shimmering+Focus#Plugin+Compatibility+1)

-## Instructions for specific Plugins
+## Information for Specific Plugins
 In accordance with the minimalistic philosophy of the theme, unnecessary UI elements of some plugins have also been removed.
 However, you can still access the full plugin functionality.

 - __Longform__: Prepend a `_` to file names of longform scenes to create sub-scenes.